nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 ### Example of Transferring the Ownership of a File

 We assume that the Integrator of the sender has [uploaded a File to the Backbone](#upload-a-file), whose ownership they want to transfer to the recipient.
-To do so, they need to insert the `truncatedReference` of the corresponding File into the `fileReference` property of the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem).
+To do so, they need to insert the `reference.truncated` of the corresponding File into the `fileReference` property of the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem).
 The value of the `mustBeAccepted` property is set to `true` in this example.
 Then, the RequestItem needs to be put into the `item` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for transferring the ownership of Files.